josephfusco/angled-edges/README.md

 ```scss
 @include angled-edge('outside bottom', 'lower right', 150)
 ```
 now means a 150px tall with at a default of 100% width.
 If a fluid width is not needed, you can still pass in a unitless width like in 1.x.
+If you previously were using `background-size` to manipulate the shape, you will need to remove this property as the mixin also uses this to assist with making the shape full-width.

 ## Demo